Call for Proposals 2019

 In addition to the threats from potential nuclear accidents, threats related to the possibility of malicious uses of radioactive or nuclear substances are now seen as a major concern which can require specialized competence regarding, e.g., examination of operational emergency response systems to ensure adequate contextualisation to the nature of these novel types of threats, as well as special measurement/analysis techniques and radiation protection assessments.
 Optimized use of national resources and the potential need for assistance between neighbouring countries is also a challenge.
 The communication with media and individual members of the public is an other challenge in such situations, and common Nordic views and approaches are important to maintain public confidence.

 Issues related to decommissioning of nuclear installations will require increased attention in years to come.
 In this process, radioactive waste will be generated and in some cases releases of radioactivity may occur.
-Measurement, management and monitoring issues relating to decommissioning waste can be complex and require specialised developments.
-During the last 30 years or so, significant amounts of experience and knowledge regarding consequences of radioactive discharges, fallout and environmental radioactivity have been gained.
+Measurement, management and monitoring issues relating to decommissioning waste can be complex and require specialised developments, and are an important part of the NKS-B programme.
 The research has to a large extent focused on the behaviour of a few important radionuclides.
 This competence and knowledge must be maintained and further developed to include a wider range of relevant radionuclides.

 In the past, radiation protection criteria were developed only for humans, and it was assumed that by protecting man, other species would be protected to an acceptable degree.
 In recent years several problems have been identified with this existing tenet, with the result that systems for protection of flora and fauna, per se, are being developed and tested.
 Several knowledge gaps relating to this have already been identified, especially with regard to radionuclide uptake, transfer and biological response indicators.
 Furthermore, there is a need to obtain more experience in the practical application of environmental protection frameworks in typical Nordic environments.